Compositions

 • Structure and content controlled by the card component itself

-• Developers cannot modify the structure directly when using it
+• You cannot modify the structure directly when using it

 Slot-based assembly: